 Sponsored programs are defined as:

-Sponsored programs support research, scholarly or creative activities, programs of service, or projects involving the acquisition of funds, materials, other forms of compensation, or exchanges of in-kind items or efforts from sources external to the institution where a written agreement has been signed and committed by the institution (excluding state appropriations or gifts from private sources where no written contract or commitment is enforceable).
-Typical funding mechanisms include, but are not limited to awards, contracts, cooperative agreements, or congressional appropriations, from federal, state, or local government entities, contracts from for-profit business, and grant awards from private or corporate foundations.
+Sponsored programs support research, scholarly or creative activities, programs of service, or projects involving the acquisition of funds, materials, other forms of compensation, or exchanges of in-kind items or efforts from sources external to the institution; where a written agreement has been signed and committed by the sponsor.
+Typical funding mechanisms include but are not limited to: awards, contracts, cooperative agreements, or congressional appropriations; from federal, state, or local government entities, contracts from for-profit business, and grant awards from private or corporate foundations.

 Office of Sponsored Programs (OSP) is the only office designated by the University to facilitate and oversee sponsored program activity, written grant proposal development, proposal submissions, and contract negotiations.
 The Senior Director of Sponsored Programs is the designated Signature Authority for the University for all sponsored program grants and contracts.